alcherniaev/sb-spark/README.md

-# this code from NewProLab labs
+# this code from NewProLab labs (Spark, Scala, Kafka, NoSQL)